Grover-c13/PokeGOAPI-Java/README.md

    https://docs.google.com/spreadsheets/d/1Xv0Gw5PzIRaVou2xrl6r7qySrcmOKjQWLBjJA73YnJM

 ___
-:exclamation:
+:exclamation: :exclamation: :exclamation:

-This API may seem unstable.
-This is because the backend Pokemon GO servers are unstable.

-In case stuff is not working as expected, wait a moment to see if the problem resolves itself automatically.

-You may also check the status of the servers on [IsPokemonGoDownOrNot.com](http://ispokemongodownornot.com) or [MMOServerStatus.com](http://www.mmoserverstatus.com/pokemon_go).
+This API may have issues when the PokemonGO servers are under high load or down, in this case please wait for the official to get back up.
+You can check the official servers status on [IsPokemonGoDownOrNot.com](http://ispokemongodownornot.com) or [MMOServerStatus.com](http://www.mmoserverstatus.com/pokemon_go).

-If you just want to use it, wait some days until the server issues are resolved (or if there is a problem with this library, you may fix it and send a PR this way).
+This API doesnt fake the official client perfectly, niantic may know that you arent using the official app, we encourage you to use a alternate account to play with this API.

+If you are using this lib to catch pokemon and loot pokestop, take care that you arent teleporting, the servers may issue a softban against your client (its temporary, between 10 and 30 minutes in general).

-:exclamation:
+:exclamation: :exclamation: :exclamation:
 ___

 # Build